nintexplatform/nwc-solution-starter/docs/data.md

 For more information on where to find the column definitions and where to cuztomize your columns, see [Customizing your columns](./customize.md).

-_Note:_ These data models are based on the repository code's inbuilt calls to the [Nintex Workflow Cloud API](https://developer.nintex.com).
+_Note:_ These data models are based on the repository code's inbuilt calls to the [Nintex Automation Cloud API](https://developer.nintex.com).
 You can retrieve more or different data by customizing these calls or creating your own.

 ## Tasks